The 11 Plus – to tutor or not to tutor?

 April 12, 2014

 I grew up in a part of the country where there was no grammar school culture.
 I attended the local comprehensive school where I thrived and have continued to have a very successful academic and professional career.
-Since working for Explore Learning I have come to fully understand the fervour that surrounds the 11+ and the many potential benefits of it.
+Since working for Explore Learning I have come to fully understand the fervour that surrounds the 11 Plus exam and the many potential benefits of it.

 One father captured his passion for the 11+ perfectly when he said: “I know my children are learning in an environment where everyone wants to be there.
 They have worked hard to get in, they are motivated learners who strive to achieve.
 I don’t worry about their class being disrupted by disengaged learners and I am not concerned that they may get in with the ‘wrong crowd’.
 I know they will be challenged intellectually and have the best chance of succeeding in the future.”

-However there is often a lot of negative debate around the subject.
-10 year olds put under huge amounts of pressure, ‘hot-housed’ for the exam and huge splits in the perceived quality of education offered at the grammar school and in the local comprehensive.
+However, there is often a lot of negative debate around the subject.
+10-year-olds put under huge amounts of pressure, ‘hot-housed’ for the exam and huge splits in the perceived quality of education offered at the selective school and in the local comprehensive secondary school.

 Our education system should be able to foster the talents of all pupils in the most effective way.

 The ‘right’ environment is the focus here.
 Ideally, the children passing the 11+ exam should be those children who have the ability to succeed in a grammar school.
 A bad outcome is for a child to attend a grammar school who scraped through an exam just to find him or herself in a challenging environment where it is impossible to keep up with their peer group.

 Over-tutoring for these exams can be an issue and there is concern that this also alienates less affluent families from the process.
 Recently there has been a lot of debate around whether 11+ exams should be ‘untutorable’ and more of a test of innate abilities.